 - An off-cut of 1.75mm filament, or a metal paperclip if you do not have an FDM printer

-- Mini hand drill and 2mm drill bit
+- A hand drill or Dremel with a 2mm drill bit

 - Super glue or equivalent adhesive

 1. Use the hand drill to clear any debris that might have clogged the guide holes during the printing process.
 Make sure the drill bit is slightly larger than the diameter of your filament.

 2. insert your off-cut of filament into one of the holes, and trim it so that roughly 3-4mm is sticking out of the hole .
 You may want to cut a long section when pinning and dry-fit the pin to gauge how long it needs to be.
 Once you have the correct size, glue the section into the hole.

 Once all top-locking pins are glued in place, test the alignment of the upper section. if it is sitting high, either trim the filament pegs smaller or use the drill to deepen the receptacle hole.